What I Do

 There is, of course, more.

 I live in Minneapolis with my life partner, Cyndie.
-My son Ben is an active, sunny guy, studying graphic design and making art and hiphop beats.
+My son Ben is an active, sunny guy; he’s a graphic designer, artist, landscaper, and maker of hiphop beats.
 My stepdaughter Emery is a creative whirlwind and a maker of unique clothing and jewelry.

 I have a rather useless degree in psychology (University of Illinois, 1977).
-At various times I’ve studied sound technology & composition, jazz piano, contact improvisation, and Aikido, produced a few radio shows for KFAI, and performed magic and Monty Python skits.
+At various times I’ve studied sound technology & composition, jazz piano, contact improvisation, and Aikido, produced a few radio shows, and performed magic and Monty Python skits.
 I also enjoy tennis and bowling.
 (Not that I’m particularly good at any of those things.)